15 Ex-Employees Get Revenge By Spilling Their Company's Big Secrets

 I quit after a week.

-Yes, the food is microwaved.
+es, the food is microwaved.
 No, we will not actually tell you that.
 From what I could tell, your main course was made to order.
 So if you ordered the chicken, they would actually cook the chicken on the stove right after you ordered it.
-Everything else, like your sides, were shoved in plastic bags and "cooked" in the microwave.
+Everything else, like your sides, was shoved in plastic bags and "cooked" in the microwave.
 Like your potatoes, veggies, rice, soup, whatever.
-I think fries were actually made to order as well, since they were meant to be crispy.
+I think fries were actually made to order as well since they were meant to be crispy.

 11. When I worked in the mailroom for the main AT&T facility for the West Coast, the management company Global Real Estate would order Tivo's and flat screen TV's for the 350+ vacant rooms in the building at the end of every fiscal year.
 After they were installed, the following weekend all those TV's and Tivo's would "magically" turn up missing.